Vitamins and Eating Right

 Be careful (and sparing) with herbal remedies.

-If you feel you are deficient in a vitamin, or are considering herbal or homeopathic remedies, consult with a naturopath.
+If you feel you are deficient in a vitamin, or are considering herbal or homeopathic remedies, consult with a naturopath, acupuncturist or certified nutritionist.

-They are the doctors with the most training in these matters.
-Be sure you ask questions and understand exactly why a supplement or herb is being recommended, and be a little skeptical if you’re loaded with a grocery bag full of supplements when you leave.
+They are the practitioners with the most training in these matters.
+Be sure you ask questions and understand exactly why a supplement or herb is being recommended and be a little skeptical if you’re loaded with a grocery bag full of supplements when you leave.
 Get a second opinion.

 They may either interfere with or enhance the effects of medications, either of which can be potentially dangerous.
 If you are taking prescribed medicines, be sure your doctor and pharmacist are aware of everything you are taking, no matter how innocuous it seems.